Complexity Hierarchies Beyond Elementary: Subrecursive Hierarchies

 In order to argue for the suitability of the classes $\FC\alpha$ for the classification of high-complexity problems, we sketch two completeness proofs in \autoref{sec-ex}, and present an already long list of complete problems for $\FC\omega$ and beyond in \autoref{sec-bestiary}.
 A general rule of thumb seems to be that statements of the form ``$L$ is in $\FGH{\alpha}$ but not in $\FGH{\beta}$ for any $\beta<\alpha$'' found in the literature can often be replaced by the much more precise ``$L$ is $\F\alpha$-complete.''

-There are of course essential limitations to our approach: there is no hope of defining such ordinal-indexed hierarchies that would exhaust R using sensible ordinal notations~\citep{feferman62}; this is called the ``subrecursive stumbling block'' in~\cite[\sectionautorefname~5.1]{sw12}.
+There are of course essential limitations to our approach: there is no hope of defining such ordinal-indexed hierarchies that would exhaust R using sensible ordinal notations~\citep{feferman62}; this is called the ``subrecursive stumbling block'' by \citet[\sectionautorefname~5.1]{sw12}.
 Our aim here is more modestly to provide suitable definitions ``from below'' for naturally-occurring complexity classes above \elem.

-In an attempt not to drown the reader in the details of subrecursive functions and their properties, most of the technical contents appears in Appendix~\ref{app-subrec} at the end of the paper.
+In an attempt not to drown the reader in the details of subrecursive functions and their properties, most of the technical contents appears in \appref{app-subrec} at the end of the paper.